Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Stochastic maximum principle for optimally controlled SEEs

 To guarantee the condition (H4), we assume there exist some constants $0<\kappa\leq K$ such that

-the function $\beta_{i}$ is continuously differentiable with respect to $\zeta,$ and $\alpha_{ij},\beta_{i},\partial_{\zeta_{i}}\beta_{i}$ are bounded by $K.$ Indeed, the proof for the coercivity condition is standard and can be found in \cite{DM10}) and the quasi-skew-symmetry condition can be deduced by the observation that
+the function $\beta_{i}$ is continuously differentiable with respect to $\zeta,$ and $\alpha_{ij},\beta_{i},\partial_{\zeta_{i}}\beta_{i}$ are bounded by $K.$ Indeed, the proof for the coercivity condition is standard and can be found in \cite{Ro18}) and the quasi-skew-symmetry condition can be deduced by the observation that

-Next, provided the corresponding differentiation and growth conditions on the coefficients $a,b,h$ and $k,$ the assumption (H5) can be verified (cf. \cite{LZ18}) and we obtain the maximum principle for the above stochastic optimal control problem.
+Next, provided the corresponding differentiation and growth conditions on the coefficients $a,b,h$ and $k,$ the assumption (H5) can be verified (cf. \cite{LZ18}).
+Therefore, we obtain the maximum principle for the above stochastic optimal control problem.